LucasGMonteGomes/LucasGMonteGomes/README.md

 <a href="mailto:lucasgmontegomes@krakenrddivision.org" target="_blank" style="text-decoration: none;"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail Logo" style="height: 30px; border-radius: 4px; border: 0;"></a>
 </p>

-Co-founder and CTO of KRD (Kraken Research and Development)
+Co-founder and CTO of TXsoft engineering
 Fascinated by developing solutions for the world.
 Creating technologies that will one day make a difference

 I develop and provide support for KRD's core engine and Tabellarri technologies